 Santa Catalina Island, on the other hand, is the only one of the Channel Islands served by public transit (in the form of ferries) which serve its two main population centers, Two Harbors and Avalon.
-Both villages are accessible by Catalina Express, which connects to Dana Point, Long Beach, and San Pedro on the mainland.
+Both villages are accessible by Catalina Express out of San Pedro. with departures to Avalon available from San Pedro, Long Beach, and Dana Point.
 Avalon is also connected to Newport Beach in Orange County by Catalina Flyer.
 Sadly, although Avalon Beach might be scenic, it's worth noting that (in large part due to Avalon's antiquated sewer system), the beach is consistently ranked at or near the top of lists of California's dirtiest beaches.

 Beyond Los Angeles County